Internship in Health Service Psychology, Counseling Services

 - Adler University: University Counseling Center; Staff

-- Alliant International University: University Counseling Center; Post-Doc
+- Alliant International University, Los Angeles: University Counseling Center; Post-Doc

 - Azusa Pacific University: Hospital; Post-Doc